ARKLink Library Card

-If the item is returned before the end of the current semester, after it is billed ($115.00 per item, minimum), the charge, less the fine, is credited to the borrower’s account.
-If the item is not returned within thirty days, after the end of semester in which the item was borrowed, no credit is given.
+If the item is returned within 30 days after the item is billed, the charges less the fines are credited to the borrower’s account.
+If the item is not returned within 30 days after the item is billed, no credit is given.

 Fees may be paid at the Cashier’s Office (870-460-1043) in Harris Hall (second floor).

 Computers, Copiers, Printers, Scanners, and Wireless Access

-The library provides twenty-eight networked computers, two networked black and white laser printers, two black and white copy machines, and a scanner for public use, which are located on the first floor.
-Use of the equipment requires purchase of a print card.
-Print cards may be purchased at the Information Services desk.
+The library provides thirty networked computers, one networked black/white and color laser printer/scanner, two black and white copy machines, and a stand-alone scanner for public use, which are located on the first floor.
+Use of the equipment requires a valid UAM ID card.

 The copy machines are not configured to make double-sided copies.
 A pencil sharpener, stapler, and hole-punch are available near the copy machines and printers.

-Two networked printers are located near the Information Services Desk.
-The printers are not configured to make double-sided copies if the option is selected.
-A microform reader/printer is available behind the Reference desk.
+The networked printer is located near the Information Services Desk.
+The printer is configured to make double-sided copies if the option is selected.
+A microform reader is available in Special Collections on the second floor.

-The scanner is located near the Information Services desk.
+The stand-alone scanner is located near the Information Services desk.

 Wireless internet access is available.

-Print materials, available at Information Services , may be checked out for two hours (in library use only), one day, or five days.
-Applicable overdue fines will be assessed (20 cents the first hour overdue; 10 cents each additional hour, up to a maximum of $115.00; including hours that the library is closed).
+Print materials, available at the Information Services Desk, may be checked out for two hours, (in library use only), one day, or five days.
+Applicable overdue fines will be assessed (20 cents the first hour overdue; 10 cents each additional hour; including hours that the library is closed).
 If the item is not returned by the end of the semester, $115 will be billed to the borrower’s account.
 If the item is not returned within 30 days after the item is billed, no credit is given.
 Items available for overnight check out periods may be checked out one hour before the library closes and must be returned one hour after the library opens the next day.

 Online reserve materials are available via the library's online catalog and may be accessed at any time.
 Most items are in the portable document format (PDF) and require the free Adobe Reader software to view and print the information.
 For additional information, contact Annette Vincent at email@example.com or 870-460-1381.